rosaqq/Noir/README.md

 Refer to the linked ChatterBot page to learn how it works.

 ## IMPORTANT NOTES
-You have to put some of your data inside the Noir.py for it to work.
-Look inside for fields that say "PUT SOMETHING HERE".
-What you have to put there will be explained on each field
+At the end of the program you have to put your discord user, pass as args to client.run('user', 'pass') for it to be able to connect to discord servers.